 Claire Mummery - Organic Garden Specialist & Composting Guru

-The Waiheke Resources Trust manages the Waiheke Compost Collective contract & Kristin Busher is our Waiheke facilitator.
+The Waiheke Resources Trust manages the Waiheke Compost Collective contract with Kristin Busher as our Waiheke facilitator.
 Kristin is passionate about sharing the benefits of composting.

 "There are so many benefits to composting: Reduced waste to landfill, septic tank health using bokashi juice, and the beautiful, nutrient rich soil you create from food waste!
 Living sustainably is a journey we are all on and learning to compost is definitely a part of that journey."